wendy0402/jsm/README.md

   after :upgrade_title do |result, user| # the first parameters is result of the event
     if result
-      # execute is transition in event is success
+      # execute if transition in event is success
       user.name += ' after success'
     else
-      # execute is transition in event is failed
+      # execute if transition in event is failed
       user.name += 'after failed'
     end
   end